 1. Third Reich + Cold War 2-Hour Walking Tour — $24

-5,486 reviews at a perfect 5.0.
+The most-booked Berlin history tour by an enormous margin, with consistently perfect visitor feedback.
 The combo format covers both eras in 2 hours — the Nazi rise to power, the bunker site, the Holocaust Memorial, the Wall, Checkpoint Charlie — connected by a narrative that shows how one led to the other.

 The most popular option and the best introduction.
 Two hours covering the essential Third Reich and Cold War sites in a single walk.
 The guide connects the dots between the two eras — how the devastation of the war created the conditions for the division, and how the division shaped the Berlin you see today.
 At $24, it’s the same price as a decent meal and infinitely more nourishing.
 Our review covers the full route and what makes the combo format work.

-3,301 reviews at 5.0.
 The deeper dive into the Nazi era — 3 hours focused specifically on the Third Reich’s rise, reign, and fall.
-More time at each site, more detail in the narration, and more space for questions.
+Visitor feedback is overwhelmingly positive, praising the guides’ depth of knowledge and ability to make complex history accessible.

 For visitors who want to go deeper into the Nazi period specifically.
 Three hours covering the same ground as the combo tour’s Third Reich section but with significantly more context — the political mechanics of how democracy became dictatorship, the propaganda machine, the resistance movements, and the final days.
 The extra hour makes a genuine difference in comprehension.
 Our review compares this with the combo tour and explains who benefits from the longer format.

-1,024 reviews at 5.0.
 The cheapest option and the one focused specifically on the divided city — the Wall, the escape attempts, the spy exchanges, and the night the Wall came down.
+Visitor feedback matches the other tours in quality — perfect marks across the board.

 Three hours focused on Berlin’s 28 years of division.
 The guide covers the Wall’s construction in 1961, daily life on both sides, the escape tunnels and balloon crossings, the spy exchanges at Glienicke Bridge, and the extraordinary night of November 9, 1989 when the Wall opened by accident (a confused press conference, a bureaucratic error, and a million Berliners in the streets).
 At $18, it’s the cheapest Berlin walking tour and one of the most emotionally engaging.
 Our review covers the Cold War route and the stories that stay with you.